Skip to main content

 In a recent study of the most popular mainstream porn videos, 9 out of 10 scenes showed a woman being hit, beaten, yelled at, or otherwise harmed, and the result was almost always the victim responding with either pleasure or no response at all.

 What he’d seen had created unrealistic expectations for what sex would be like.
-He saw people do things to each other and get certain reactions, and assumed they’d transfer into real life.
-When they didn’t, his secret was exposed and what he thought had been a harmless release of tension ended up being damaging to our relationship.”
+He saw people do things to each other, get specific reactions, and assumed they’d transfer into real life.
+When they didn’t, his secret was exposed, and what he thought had been a harmless release of tension damaged our relationship.”

-Not everyone’s sexual template will be the same, but the important thing porn videos usually skip over is talking through what is expected with a partner, what’s okay and not okay, and both enthusiastically consenting beforehand.
+Not everyone’s sexual template will be the same.
+Still, the vital thing porn videos usually skip over is talking through what is expected with a partner, what’s okay and not okay, and both enthusiastically consenting beforehand.

 Store - Consciously Created